 Over the last months I’ve been having conversations with a lot of Hadoop users and developers.
-I’m glad to see that everyone seems to want to move forward with Hadoop and put it in production.
+I’m glad to see that everyone wants to run Hadoop in production.
 Most of the practitioners also realize that, although Hadoop can scale, there are no clear guidelines that describe how to scale up/out Hadoop from very small to very large.

-The best advice that I’ve heard is that designing for scalability should be a fundamental design principle, not an afterthought.
-In other words, you need to plan for scale up / scale out from the beginning, not when you run out of disk space or jobs are getting painfully slow.
+My advice is designing for scalability should be a fundamental design principle, not an afterthought.
+You need to plan for scale up / scale out from the very beginning, not when you run out of disk space and jobs are getting painfully slow.

-The Hadoop solution that we designed at Dell has scalability as one of its core principles.
+The Hadoop solution that we designed at Dell has scalability at its core.
 You can start small (only six machines) and grow the cluster real big.

 - One Primary NameNode